Skip to Main Content

 • Thrashing or struggling movements

-• Rhythmic jerking movements that may involve the muscles of the face, tongue, arms, legs or other regions of the body
+Clonic seizures are very brief and don't happen often in babies.
+They may go away on their own, but if they don't, they require long-term treatment.
+Symptoms include rhythmic jerking movements that may involve the muscles of the face, tongue, arms, legs or other regions of the body.

-• Turning the head or eyes to one side, or bending or stretching one or more arms or legs
+• Turning the head or eyes to one side, or bending or stretching one or more of their arms or legs

 A test called an electroencephalogram (EEG) is essential for diagnosing and managing neonatal seizures.
-EEG records the electrical activity of the brain, and abnormalities on an EEG test (measured between seizures) can indicate a risk for seizures.
+This is a non-invasive test where electrodes are applied to the baby's head to record electrical activity in their brain.
+Abnormal results can indicate a risk for seizures.
 However, babies with benign familial neonatal seizures usually have normal EEG readings.

-Imaging tests of the brain, including magnetic resonance imaging (MRI) and computed tomography (CT) scan, are also used to determine the cause of seizures.
+If the EEG indicates your baby is having seizures, imaging tests of the brain, including magnetic resonance imaging (MRI) and computed tomography (CT) scan, may be used to determine the cause.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.